xmtp/xmtp-ios/README.md

 You can also listen for new conversations being started in real-time.
 This will allow apps to display incoming messages from new contacts.

 **Warning: This stream will continue infinitely.
-To end the stream, break from the loop`**
+To end the stream, break from the loop.**

 ```swift
 for try await conversation in client.conversations.stream() {